-Description of property Held in the name of Whether promoter, director or their relative or employee Period held Reason for not being held in the name of the Company Free Hold Land 30.98 Adeep Roloforms Limited No 28.12.2005 The title deed is in the name of company i.e., Adeep Roloforms Limited and Adeep Locks Limited.
+Description of property Gross carrying value Held in the name of Whether promoter, director or their relative or employee Period held Reason for not being held in the name of the Company Free Hold Land 30.98 Adeep Roloforms Limited No 28.12.2005 The title deed is in the name of company i.e., Adeep Roloforms Limited and Adeep Locks Limited.
 The valuation of the stamp duty was done by the Government Free Hold Land 4.04 Adeep Locks Limited No 28.12.2005 agency.
 The Company is in the process of getting the name changed which is pending as on balance sheet date.
 Free Hold Land 21.31 Adeep Roloforms Limited No 28.12.2005 Free Hold Land 317.77 Adeep Roloforms Limited No 28.12.2005 The Company has filed an application in the Haryana State Industrial and Infrastructure Development Corporation for change the name which is pending as on balance sheet date.
 Free Hold Land 192.69 Sandhar Auto Components Limited Yes 28.12.2005 The Company has filed an application in the Haryana State Industrial and Infrastructure Development Corporation for change the name which is pending as on balance sheet date.
 Building 747.36 Adeep Roloforms Limited No 28.12.2005 The title deed is in the name of company i.e., Adeep Roloforms Limited and Adeep Locks Limited.
 The valuation of the stamp duty was done by the Government Building Adeep Locks Limited No 28.12.2005 agency.
 The Company is in the process of getting the name changed which is pending as on balance sheet date.
 Building 53.17 Adeep Roloforms Limited No 28.12.2005 The title deed is in the name of company i.e., Adeep Roloforms Limited.
 The valuation of the stamp duty was done by the Government agency.
 The Company is in the process of getting the name changed which is pending as on balance sheet date.
 Building 411.08 Adeep Roloforms Limited No 28.12.2005 The Company has filed an application in the Haryana State Industrial and Infrastructure Development Corporation for change the name which is pending as on balance sheet date.
 Building 132.55 Sandhar Auto Components Limited Yes 28.12.2005 The Company has filed an application in the Haryana State Industrial and Infrastructure Development Corporation for change the name which is pending as on balance sheet date.

-- (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year. - (e) According to information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act.
-1988 and rules made thereunder - (a) The inventory, except goods-in-transit and stocks lying with (ii) third parties, has been physically verified by the management during the year.
+- (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year. - (e) According to information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The inventory, except goods-in-transit and stocks lying with third parties, has been physically verified by the management during the year.
 For stocks lying with third parties at the yearend, written confirmations have been obtained and for goodsin-transit subsequent evidence of receipts has been linked with inventory records.
 In our opinion, the frequency of such verification is reasonable and procedures and coverage as followed by management were appropriate.
-No discrepancies - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets.
+No discrepancies were noticed on verification between the physical stocks and the book records that were more than 10% in the aggregate of each class of inventory.